Meditation

 Guidance is offered with precision and restraint, leaving space for silence as a central element of the process.
 The orientation is experiential rather than conceptual, supporting presence through direct contact with the present moment.

-How sessions are offered
+How sessions are held

 Sessions may be offered one-on-one or in small groups, in person or online depending on context.